Promo code SPRING2022 will be automatically applied at checkout!

 However, we can break a bone with too much load-bearing, and we can die from an infectious illness we didn’t have the ability to fight off.
 You can see that the difference between a stressor that helps or hurts is how and when we apply it and whether or not we have the internal ability to adapt to it.

-All stressors, whether or not they come from “external” sources such as a fight with a loved one or “internal” ones such as a food intolerance, will be interpreted by the exact same biochemistry of the stress-response system in the body.
+All stressors, from “external sources” such as a fight with a loved one or “internal ones” such as a food intolerance, are interpreted by the same stress-response biochemistry in the body.

 This is why we can say: all stress, regardless of its origin, is ultimately metabolic stress.